WestPoint Home: History

 WestPoint Home is a conglomerate of three textile giants.
 WestPoint Manufacturing Company was formed in the south shortly after the end of the Civil War.
 J.P.
 Stevens & Co. and the Pepperell Manufacturing Co were two individual companies that were founded some years earlier in New England.
 WestPoint Home currently serves as a manufacturer of home fashion textiles.

 J.P.
 Stevens & Co had a dispute with the Amalgamated Clothing and Textile Workers Union, a textile labor union that was founded in 1914.
 Crystal Lee Sutton, a mill worker at a J.P.
 Stevens mill in Roanoke Rapids, NC, was fired after trying to unionize employees.
 Sutton's firing galvanized employees, and the Amalgamated Clothing and Textile Workers Union (ACTWU) began to represent workers at the plant on August 28, 1974.
+The company refused to bargain with the union and, according to historian Jefferson Cowie, "embarked on a notorious war of attrition in the courts."
+The union won repeated court victories, but was drained of resources.
+A U.S. Court of Appeals found the company campaign against the union "had involved numerous unfair labor practices, including coercive interrogation, surveillance, threat of plant closing and economic reprisals for union activity."